 The Engaging Students with the Leaves Phenomenon video offers suggestions on different ways you and your students might experience this phenomenon together.
 The presenter uses Whiteboard.fi to help her participants-as-learners identify patterns in their observations.

 Set objects on the table.
 Tell students to each pick up a straw.

 Ask your students to blow with the straw on the back of their hands, then ask them to describe what they feel.
 You might ask: What is pushing on your hand?
 (What did you blow through the straw?)

 Let your students explore blowing on the objects for a little while.
-Then ask your students to select one of the objects and ask: What do you think will happen if you blow softly on this [object]?
+Then instruct your students to select one of the objects and ask, What do you think will happen if you blow softly on this [object]?
 If you blow harder?
 Let them try and make observations.
-Some questions you might ask your students include,
+Some questions you might ask your students include

-Tell students: Now try blowing on all of the object with hard blows through the straw and soft blows.
+Tell students: Now try blowing on all of the objects with hard blows through the straw and soft blows.
 Let them try and make observations.

 Help students make sense of their exploration: